 A female soccer player lies motionless on the field seconds after a mid-air head collision with another player.
 A young offensive lineman collapses on the sidelines only hours into the first day of summer football practice.
 The senior captain of the top-ranked girls basketball team lands awkwardly from a rebound and feels her knee explode.

 In the first few seconds after these devastating high school sports injuries, who rushes to evaluate the fallen players?
 It’s probably not the team doctors, unless the injuries occur in football.
-Hopefully athletic trainers are present.
+Hopefully an athletic trainer is present.

 March is National Athletic Training Month.
 It is a month to recognize and thank some of the most important men and women in sports.
 If athletes and their parents aren’t familiar with athletic trainers, they should be.
 They work long hours, for often little pay, to keep the athletes – our kids – safe.

 What is an athletic trainer?